 The Manson Family is a vicious little whirlwind of a film and Van Bebber has an energetic style reminiscent of a younger Sam Raimi, without the black humour, yet with a distinctly nasty streak.
 In short, exactly what the world of exploitation film needs!
 For once, believe the hype…

-Will Holland, MOV!ES and MAN!A
+Will Holland, MOVIES and MANIA